 Solicitations and contracts when contract performance is outside of the United States or its outlying areas.

 Orders against a DISA-awarded single award Indefinite Delivery/Indefinite Quantity (ID/IQ) contract, provided the basic contract is referenced in the order’s contract file checklist.
+For CSAs the basic contract is referenced in the award document.

 Orders against a DISA-awarded single award Blanket Purchase Agreement (BPA)/Basic Ordering Agreement (BOA)/Solutions for Enterprise-Wide Procurement (SEWP) Catalog provided the basic vehicle is referenced in the contract file checklist.
+For CSAs the basic contract is referenced in the award document.

 The following actions may be taken without an OSBP signed DD Form 2579 providing the contracting officer or ordering officer completes/signs a new DD Form 2579 for the contract file with the following justifying statement in Block 11a: